Snapperito/Encora-PlexAgent.bundle/README.md

 ### Fixing missing posters / headshots

 If posters or headshots are missing from your Plex after matching on Encora, then you will need to contribute to the [StageMedia.me database](https://stagemedia.me).
 You can upload images there, and then press the `⋮` button, and `Refresh Metadata` in Plex, and you should now have headshots for those actors/posters for that show in your Plex.
+NB: if `Refresh Metadata` does not work, you may need to re-match, or fix the match manually.

 This helps _everyone_ who uses this plugin, not just you!

 You will need your own account for this site, so sign up and contribute what you can :)